Orggu

 Freezing: Not recommended.
 Millet pongal does not freeze well — the dal and rava separate on thawing, producing a grainy, watery result.

-Orggu’s millet rava is stone-milled from whole unpolished millets — the bran layer stays intact, which is where all the fibre and minerals live.
+Orggu’s unpolished millets and millet rava retain the bran layer intact — which is where all the fibre and minerals live.
+Our rava is stone-milled from whole unpolished millets, not polished ones.
 We source from small farmers across Karnataka who grow millets using traditional rain-fed methods, no pesticides.
-The rava is packed fresh and stored cold so it never goes rancid.
+Everything is packed fresh and stored cold so it never goes rancid.

 ✅ 100% Unpolished 🌾 Stone-Milled 🚚 Free Delivery 💳 Pay on Delivery